dspcoder-org/alpha/Garbage/10105_palindrome_check_in_linked_list/readme.md

 ## Problem Description

-Given the head of a singly linked list, your task is to check if the list represents a palindrome.
+Given the head of a singly linked list, write a function to check if the linked list represents a palindrome.
 A linked list is a palindrome if the sequence of values reads the same forward and backward.

 ## Examples